AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 	- [ ] check the flag and add a visual flair
 	- [ ] implement the function that turns off the flag in the file
 	- [x] call it from the show page method
-- [ ] Fix the way pages look for the title in the dictionary to use the key
 - [?]
 Add an option to show consecutive answers as appends?
 	- [x] No, if we want the next answer to reiterate on the previous by cutting it off, I'll just invent a syntax for it.
 Then it gets converted to strikethrough text with html when passing to the json.
 ## Question Pages